The Turban and the Hat: Criticism

 On July 25, 2011 “Al Ghad” website wrote: “An entertaining work with flexible boundaries...
 Ibrahim was able to transform historical events by choosing and controlling their context, into an interesting scenario and into quite a revival of the events of history and what looks like an introduction of anecdotal possibilities, or what seems to be a development of these possibilities...
 Ibrahim’s work was based on several translated foreign and Arab literature about the period of French campaign attempt to colonize Egypt.
 Sonallah Ibrahim does not leave events “unsaid”, but it surges directly and deliberately to “speak”, that is, until it lays bare what is at times beyond the event.

 On February 18, 2009 "Mufeed Najem" wrote on the "Al-Ittihad newspaper" website: “The Turban and the Hat" Novel by Egyptian novelist Sonallah Ibrahim raises a problematic issue concerning the boundaries between the role of a novelist and a historian, as the novelist tries to play the role of the historian but from a mismatched perspective, reflecting a conflicting ideology...
 The novel recalls the echo of the place through the protagonist’s movements and revealing its details and names, as well as evoking many customs and traditions that were prevalent at the time, and using slang that the general public spoke, in order to emphasize and showcase the realism of events and social life.
 The multiplicity of the novel's language manifests itself through diversity in the novel's language, which uses the document briefly and intensification.

 Dr. Faisal daraj sees that “The novel represents the memory of the oppressed and marginalized one's, in accordance with the practice of the late great novelist Abdul Rahman Munif, who worked in many of his novels to read history with a critical eye, in order to employ it in the structure of the narrative speech, away from the pleasure of "nostalgia" rewriting history.”

 On September 14, 2008, Dr. Zaine Abdul Hady commented in Youm7, “The key to this work begins with Mohieddine Ellabbad’s cover, and I feel that this cover alone symbolizes a qualitative leap in Egyptian novel covers.”
 The cover blends voyeurism, austerity, attraction, and dictatorial power, which perceives only its own unity in life.
 With what is happening today, Sonallah Ibrahim has not left the Egyptian street.
 He accuses everyone and points his finger at anybody he wants, including all those who were involved in the crime.
 What is happening today is the same as it was yesterday; the mob and ignorance are the ones who move the street and turn it over on both sides. “ the history cycle repeats itself; Egyptians commit the same crime, and gentlemen commit the same crime.
-The occupier, Cairo, repeating its deeds unmistakably, ignorantly, and with a delibrate structure, This is what I saw In The Turban and the Hat.
+The occupier, Cairo, repeating its deeds unmistakably, ignorantly, and with a deliberate structure, This is what I saw In The Turban and the Hat.